LPC Shark Tank 2015

 LPC Shark Tank Purpose

-The Business & Marketing Department is excited to present the College’s second Entrepreneurship Competition in the style of the popular ABC television show, Shark Tank.
+The Business & Marketing Department is excited to present the College’s third Entrepreneurship Competition in the style of the popular ABC television show, Shark Tank.
 The competition is designed to spark interest in entrepreneurship, foster innovation, and give students the opportunity to develop the mindset and skills of successful entrepreneurs.
-The competition will take place Tuesday, May 6 in the Little Theater, room 801
+The competition will take place Tuesday, March 24, 2015 in the Little Theater, room 801

 - All team members must be currently enrolled at Las Positas Livermore Campus